fgharo/iris-ml-model-training-pipeline-example-on-rhoai/README.md

-# kubeflow-examples
+# kubeflow-example
 This repo is intended to provide an example of training a ml model (in this case the training iris flower data on RandomForestClassifier model) and deploying it to a multi model server (with triton serving runtime) using Red Hat Openshift AI's (RHOAI) DataSciencePipelines.
+The implementation uses python and the KubeFlow Pipelines (KFP) SDK to either compile the pipeline to IR or submit it directly to the pipeline server for execution.

 ## Assumptions
 1. This example exercise will be ran in RHOAI (at least 2.16).